Pakistan Emission Reduction

 Pakistan emission reduction, energy efficiency, and industrial decarbonization is no longer optional.
 It is a vital lever for economic competitiveness and climate resilience.
 Five of Pakistan’s largest industrial sectors, i.e.textile, cement, fertilizer, steel, and paper & pulp, has tremendous, actionable potential for emission reduction.
 Yet, consistent patterns emerge: soaring energy costs, high carbon intensity, untapped technological upgrades, and a policy-financing gap stalling industry-wide transformation.

 Pakistan’s energy intensity stands at 4.2MJ/USD, sharply higher than Bangladesh (1.9MJ/USD) or Sri Lanka (1.7MJ/USD).
 Carbon intensity is about 38% above North America and 50% above the EU benchmarks.
 The industrial sector consumes over 37% of all energy (approx. 14MTOE in FY2023) and accounts for nearly 19% of GDP and emissions.
-Despite this, national output remains shackled by technical inefficiencies and costlier production than regional peers.
-(Pakistan’s energy intensity is double that of regional peers, says the World Bank).
+Despite this, national output remains shackled by technical inefficiencies and costlier production than regional peers. double that of regional peers, says the ).

 Fig 1.
 Pakistan emission reduction is a green industry skyline with solar panels and wind turbines promoting clean, renewable energy and sustainable urban development.